ZooLib

 real ones so you can change look and feel at runtime for testing and demonstration.

-On the Mac OS, the Appearance Manager is used to render widgets if it is available.
+On the Macintosh, the Appearance Manager is used to render widgets if it is available.

 - It provides useful classes such as thread-safe reference counted smart pointers.